apryakhin/legion.stanford.edu/tutorial01.md

 The second field has type `TaskArgument` which points to a buffer and specifies the size in bytes to copy by value from the buffer.
-This copy does not actually take place until the launcher object is passed to the `execute_task` call.
+This copy of this buffer does not actually take place until the launcher object is passed to the `execute_task` call.
 If there is more than one argument it is the responsibility of the application to pack the values into a single buffer.

 Launching a task simply requires passing a `TaskLauncher` object and a context to the Legion runtime via the `execute_task` call.
-The context object is an opaque handle that is passed to the enclosing parent task.
+The context object is an opaque handle that is passed by the runtime as an argument to the enclosing parent task.
 Legion task launches (like most Legion API calls) are asynchronous which means that the call returns immediately.
 As a place holder for the return value of the task, the